 Patient records will be updated and shared electronically via a shared clinical documentation (Clin Doc) system.
 Advanced Clin Doc functionality has been activated at our largest acute care hospitals: Royal Jubilee Hospital, Victoria General Hospital, and Nanaimo Regional General Hospital, as well as at many smaller sites.

-Computer Provider Order Entry
+Computerized Provider Order Entry

 When computerized provider order entry (CPOE) is activated in your area, medication orders and other instructions will be entered directly into the EHR clinical information system and will immediately become part of the patient’s record.

-Closed Loop Medication System
+Closed Loop Medication Administration

-Health professionals in acute care facilities and long term care homes will use a fully electronic “closed loop medication management” process.
+Health professionals in acute care facilities and long term care homes will use a fully electronic “closed loop medication administration” process.
 This will help improve patient safety by making sure each medication is prescribed and given to the right patient, in the right dose, at the right time, with the right documentation.